Skip to main content

 What will older people say?

 I have the right to be treated with dignity and respect and to live free from any form of discrimination.
-I make decisions about my care and services, with support when I want or need it.
+I make decisions about my funded aged care services, with support when I want or need it.
 My identity, culture and diversity are valued and supported, and I have the right to live the life I choose.
-My provider understands who I am and what is important to me, and this determines the way my care and services are delivered.
+My provider understands who I am and what is important to me, and this determines the way my funded aged care services are delivered.

 What is the intent?